abazad/pokemon-go-web/README.md

 ## Install and Usage

  * https://github.com/AHAAAAAAA/PokemonGo-Map/wiki/Installation-and-requirements
- * https://github.com/AHAAAAAAA/PokemonGo-Map/wiki/Usage (Run it on port 9999)
+ * https://github.com/AHAAAAAAA/PokemonGo-Map/wiki/Usage (Run it on port: -p 9999 and use the parameter: -ar 10)
  * Run the python script from the python map.
  * Get a webservice (php and, apache OR nginx).
  * Then load the website from your browser (http://127.0.0.1 or http://localhost or a configured vhost like http://pokemongomap.dev)